ATrefzer/Insight/README.md

 Note that processing a Git history such that file movements are considered is quite slow.

-Supported file types (for counting lines of code) are cs, cpp, c, h, java, py, xaml and xml
+Supported file types (for counting lines of code) are cs, cpp, c, h, java, py, xaml, xml, ts, html and css

 ## Features
 You can toggle all hierarchical visualizations between treemaps and circle packaging.